Rusty Nail

 Did You Know?

-The Rusty Nail was famously mentioned in the TV show 'Mad Men,' showcasing its popularity during the mid-20th century.
+The Rusty Nail was famously mentioned in the 1960s TV show 'Mad Men,' showcasing its popularity during that era.

 Rusty Nail Variations